Identity-Deployment-Guides/Identity-Deployment-Guides/ADFS to AzureAD App Migration/readme.md

 2. From this same ADFS server, open PowerShell as "Administrator".

-4.)
-Change the directory to where you placed this PowerShell module.
+4. Change the directory to where you placed this PowerShell module.

-5.)
-From that PowerShell window, run the following:
+5. From that PowerShell window, run the following:

-ipmo .\\ADFSAADMigrationUtils.psm1

-Export-ADFS2AADOnPremConfiguration
+`ipmo .\\ADFSAADMigrationUtils.psm1`

+`Export-ADFS2AADOnPremConfiguration`

 **Run Analysis From Another Server **

-1.)
-Copy c:\\ADFS\\ADFSApps.zip from your ADFS server to another ADFS server where you want to run analysis
+1. Copy c:\\ADFS\\ADFSApps.zip from your ADFS server to another ADFS server where you want to run analysis

-2.)
-On this other ADFS server, unzip the .XML files to a folder of your choosing
+2. On this other ADFS server, unzip the .XML files to a folder of your choosing

-3.)
-On this other ADFS server, download PowerShell module from
+3. On this other ADFS server, download PowerShell module from
 <http://aka.ms/migrateapps/adfsscript>.
 If you need to save file, be
 sure to save as .psm1 .

-4.)
-From this other server, open PowerShell as "Administrator".
+4. From this other server, open PowerShell as "Administrator".

-5.)
-Change the directory to where you placed this PowerShell module.
+5. Change the directory to where you placed this PowerShell module.

-6.)
-From that PowerShell window, run the following:
+6. From that PowerShell window, run the following:

-ipmo .\\ADFSAADMigrationUtils.psm1
+`ipmo .\\ADFSAADMigrationUtils.psm1`

-Test-ADFS2AADOnPremRPTrustSet -RPXMLFileDirectory "&lt;Full Path to XML
+`Test-ADFS2AADOnPremRPTrustSet -RPXMLFileDirectory "<Full Path to XML Folder>"`
-Folder&gt;"

-7.)
-Collect the following files from this ADFS server.
+7. Collect the following files from this ADFS server.
 They will be in the same folder that you changed directories to in Step 5.

 -   ADFSRPConfiguration.csv